lkndl/ab12phylo/README.md

 A BLAST search for species annotation can be run on a local database, or via the public NCBI BLAST API.
 However, importing XML results of a [web BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) should be preferred to remote API calls.

+**C:**
-AB12PHYLO allows some editing of the resulting tree and can calculate basic population genetics statistics, with the graphical version both easier and far more capable for these applications.
-Please have a look at the wiki pages ([graphical](https://github.com/lkndl/ab12phylo/wiki/Graphical-interface), [commandline](https://github.com/lkndl/ab12phylo/wiki/Commandline-version#results--motif-search)) for more details.
+AB12PHYLO allows editing of the resulting tree and selection of taxa by label matching, shared ancestry or manual picking.
+For these selected sub-populations, some population genetics neutrality and diversity metrics are calculated from the conserved MSA positions only, with adjustable tolerance of gaps and unknown characters.
+The graphical version is both less cumbersome and far more capable for these applications; the wiki pages ([graphical](https://github.com/lkndl/ab12phylo/wiki/Graphical-interface), [commandline](https://github.com/lkndl/ab12phylo/wiki/Commandline-version#results--motif-search)) have more details.

 ### A simple `ab12phylo-cmd` example
 A simple real-world invocation of commandline AB12PHYLO might look like this: